AdrianSVT/Active-Directory-Mini-Corporate-Environment-Lab/README.md

 For this project, I built a home lab environment in VirtualBox that simulates a real-world corporate network using Active Directory.
 I provisioned a server on a virtual machine, installed Active Directory, and established my own domain.
 The virtual machine was configured with two network adapters: one to connect to the external internet and another to connect to the VirtualBox private network that client machines will use.
 After the virtual machine was set up, I installed Windows Server 2019 and assigned IP addressing for the internal network.
 The external network automatically receives IP addressing from my home router.

 From there, I configured NAT and routing to allow clients on the private network to reach the internet through the domain controller.
 I then set up DHCP on the domain controller so that any new client machine added to the network can automatically receive an IP address.
-Before creating the client virtual machine, I ran a PowerShell script that automatically generates one thousand user accounts in Active Directory.
-I also demonstrated how to create administrative units, users, groups, and assign permissions.
+Before creating the CLIENT1 virtual machine, I ran a PowerShell script that automatically generates one thousand user accounts in Active Directory.

 ---